 In recent studies, researchers found that at the 10-year mark of marriage, problems tend to be at their worst.
 Couples have now gone approximately 8 years (not counting the first 2 years) without giving much to their marriage because of all of the examples listed above.
 They give enough to get by and in passing because you both are trying to juggle it all and survive.

 These are also the year’s couples will face some of the most difficult and exhausting chapters of parenthood.
 The kids are busy and involved in many activities.
 They are at the age where they are getting in trouble more and causing problems.
 Parents are trying so hard to keep up with them while maintaining the long list of their personal daily to-do lists.
-Unfortunately, this doesn’t leave much time to focus on their spouse.
+This loneliness and stress start to affect how couples start seeing each other.

 15 years-Home Stretch